 Pre-Op Eye Test at Optical Express

-Booking an appointment was easy as Optical have a telephone booking service and I could book in with the most local Optical Express Opticians to me.
+Booking an appointment was easy as Optical has a telephone booking service and I could book with the most local Optical Express Opticians to me.
 I chose to go to the Cambridge branch because even though it isn’t the closest it is the easiest to get by train.
 I was not able to drive as they would be putting drops in my eyes to dilate my pupils so they could do several tests on my eyes.

-On my arrival, I was greeted by the receptionist, and I was taken into a room where I completed an online form with all my medical details.
+Upon arrival, I was greeted by the receptionist, and I was taken into a room where I completed an online form with all my medical details.
 Once that was completed I then went to the reception to await my tests.

 My initial tests were with someone who took me through a series of tests to check my eye prescription.
 The tests included checking my vision, taking pictures of the back of my eyes, checking my peripheral vision and also checking my eye with a kind of MIR scan.

 Once those tests were completed I was then sent in to see a consultant who would explain the cataract surgery procedure and also do some more tests on my eyes.
 It was with a consultant that drops were put into my eyes to dilate my pupils.
 The room was quite dark, so it wasn’t too uncomfortable.
 It was a little uncomfortable, but not painful after my eyes were fully dilated and I had to look at a bright light so he could look at the back of my eye.

 The whole consultation took around 90 minutes and I didn’t feel under any pressure at any point to make any decisions, though I had made up my mind that I would have my surgery done by Optical Express.

 During my consultations, we discussed what options for lenses were open to me.
 I had the choice of monofocal lenses which would give me good distance vision, but I may need glasses for close-up work.

 The other option was Multifocal lenses that would give me distance, close up and intermediate vision.
 With the possibility that I may need to have glasses to read, that is not unusual.